How to Build A Writing Habit

 In 2009, the European Journal of Social Psychology released a study that stated it takes a person between 18 to 254 days to form a new habit, with an average of 66 days for that new behaviour to become automatic.
-Setting clear goals and targets over November as you participate in NaNoWriMo is a great way to begin the process of habit-building.
-And if you stick with it, you’ll have a great head start at making writing an automatic behaviour!
+Setting clear goals and maintaining consistent practice is crucial to making writing an automatic behaviour.

 What is a writing habit?

-A writing habit is something you do regularly, and a routine is an established way of building a habit and boosting efficiency.
-Creating a writing habit requires consistency to be effective.
+A writing habit is something you do regularly, and a routine is an established way of building that habit.
+But creating a writing habit requires consistency to be effective.

 Writing habits are like muscles: they get stronger with use.
-And while some writers have an easier time than others in keeping up the pace, everyone can benefit from having a daily writing regimen which makes them more productive in the long run—and keeps them from falling off the wagon completely when life gets hectic or stressful.
+And while some writers have an easier time than others in keeping up the pace, everyone can benefit from having a regular writing regimen that makes them more productive in the long run, and keeps them from falling off the wagon completely when life gets hectic or stressful.

-To keep the NaNo spirit going in a productive and sustainable way, you must ensure that your goals are realistic.
-Whether you plan to write 100 words a day or 1000, it doesn’t matter.
+You must ensure that your goals are realistic.
+Whether you plan to write 100 words a day or 1000 in a week, it doesn’t matter.
 It’s the habit that’s the critical part.
-You can always redefine your goals as your circumstances change and develop.
+You can always redefine your goals as your circumstances change.

-Thankfully, Novlr makes it incredibly easy to set your goals.
-With goal tracking and analytics, you’ll know exactly how you’re progressing to achieve them!
-You can set your own word counts across all projects or for single novels, and Novlr even tracks your writing streaks, so you know how many days you’ve written in a row.
+We’ve made it easy to set your goals in Novlr for precisely this reason.
+Goal tracking and analytics let you know exactly how you’re progressing against your targets!
+You can set your own word counts across all projects or for single novels, and we even tracks your writing streaks, so you know how many weeks you’ve written in a row.

-Whether you’re digital or analogue, one of the most important things you can do to keep track of your writing habit is to use a calendar or planner.
+Whether you’re digital or analogue, one of the most important things you can do to keep track of your writing habit with a calendar, planner, or other tracking solution.
 This will help you see how often you’re writing, what days work best for you, and how much time it takes out of your day.

 Personally, I use a mood-tracking app that lets me track my daily activities (of which writing is one).
 I can also write down any other events happening in my life during this period, so I know if certain moods, activities, or events distract me from my writing goals.